The Big Bang Theory: Canadian ratings

-The Big Bang Theory started off quietly in Canada, but managed to garner major success in later seasons.
-The Big Bang Theory is telecast throughout Canada via the CTV Television Network in simultaneous substitution with cross-border CBS affiliates.
-Now immensely popular in Canada, The Big Bang Theory is also rerun daily on the Canadian cable channel The Comedy Network.
+The Big Bang Theory initially had moderate success in Canada, but gained wider popularity in later seasons.
+The series is broadcast on the CTV Television Network, often through simultaneous substitution with cross-border CBS affiliates.
+It also aired in daily reruns on the Canadian cable channel The Comedy Network.

 The season 4 premiere garnered an estimated 3.1 million viewers across Canada.
 This was the largest audience for a sitcom since the series finale of Friends.
 The show later increased in viewership and became the most-watched entertainment television show in Canada.

 Accolades

 In August 2009, the sitcom won the best comedy series TCA award and Jim Parsons (Sheldon) won the award for individual achievement in comedy.
 In 2010, the show won the People's Choice Award for Favorite Comedy, while Parsons won a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 On January 16, 2011, Parsons was awarded a Golden Globe for Best Performance by an Actor in a Television Series – Comedy or Musical, an award that was presented by co-star Kaley Cuoco.
 On September 18, 2011, Parsons was again awarded an Emmy for Best Actor in a Comedy Series.
 On January 9, 2013, the show won People's Choice Award for Favorite Comedy for the second time.
 August 25, 2014, Jim Parsons was awarded an Emmy for Best Actor in a Comedy Series.
 The Big Bang Theory also won the 2016 People's Choice Awards for under Favorite TV Show and Favorite Network TV Comedy with Jim Parsons winning Favorite Comedic TV Actor.
 On January 20, 2016, The Big Bang Theory also won the International category at the UK's National Television Awards.